 Her social media following of over 100,000 subscribers has led to unique opportunities including having a drink named after her as part of Minnesota Public Radio’s 2018 Holiday Insta-Drinks Series for Performance Today with Fred Child.
 Through her “Get Ready With Me” videos and her practice vlogs, she has created an online community which rallies around classical music, growth, and her desire for her community to “Keep

-In 2014, Tiffany attended the Columbia University on a full scholarship and studied piano with Emanuel Ax and Joseph Kalichstein at Juilliard through the Columbia – Juilliard Exchange program.
+Tiffany received a full scholarship from the Columbia University/Juilliard School exchange program and studied piano with Emanuel Ax and Joseph Kalichstein.
 She was named a John Jay Scholar by Columbia University for her outstanding academic and artistic achievements.
 In May 2018, she graduated from Columbia University with a Bachelor of Arts degree in philosophy.
-In Fall 2018, she will begin her studies in the Master of Music program with full scholarship at Yale School of Music with Dean Robert Blocker.

 In 2014, Tiffany was named National YoungArts Winner in the United States.
 Her awards include first prize and Best Performance of Concerto Award at the 8th Moscow International Frederick Chopin Competition for Young Pianists in 2012.
 Most recently, she won second prize at the Walter W. Naumburg Foundation International Competition.

 Tiffany Poon is a Fellow of the Young Artists Foundation gGmbH in Germany and currently lives in New York.

 This approved biography is not to be altered or shortened without the management’s permission.
 Please replace older versions.